Sunbird-Ed/sunbird-perf-tests/README.md

 **dialcodes.csv**

-In this file, enter the dial codes (QR codes) of content id's from your sunbird installation.
+In this file, enter the dial codes (QR codes) of contents from your sunbird installation.

 **frameworks.csv**